sallyali7/sei-project-one-/readme.md

 As a very first project, everything was a key learning point but a couple stand out that I'll carry out with me throughout my developer journey:

 • Plan extensively, not just what an app should do and how it should look like.
-Spending time on wireframing saves a lot of trouble and time being on wasted on refactoring and rethinking logic.
+Spending time on wireframing saves a lot of trouble and time being wasted on refactoring and rethinking logic.

 • Google and research as much as possible when stuck with a problem.
-Intially that felt like cheating but  in reality it is a very important skill to have as a developer.
+Initially that felt like cheating but  in reality it is a very important skill to have as a developer.
 Tech changes rapidly and continuously so it is important to research and stay informed.

 ## Future Features ##
 • Snake dies when it crashes into itself